- 12 Sep 2025

 ---|---|

-Editor (role) | The Editor role is used to create content on Whatfix and has the least amount of permissions.
+Editor (role) | The Editor role is used to create content on Whatfix and has the fewest permissions.
 Users with the editor role can only create or edit their own content.
 There are 3 other roles on the platform.
 To know more about each role and its permissions, see Whatfix User Roles. |

-End-User Feedback | The End-User Feedback is a Self Help feature that enables your end-users to provide feedback and register their requests and suggestions when they can't find what they are looking for in Self Help. |
+End-User Feedback | End-User Feedback is a Self Help feature that enables your end users to provide feedback and register their requests and suggestions when they can't find what they are looking for in Self Help. |

-Export option (or Self Hosted model) of Deployment | In the option, content is created using the Whatfix platform, exported as a package, and self-hosted by your organization on its own internal server. |
+Export option (or Self Hosted model) of Deployment | Content is created using the Whatfix platform, exported as a package, and self-hosted by your organization on its own internal server using the Export option. |

 Extensions | Extensions are browser plugins that add additional capability to your web browser and can be used to customize your browsing experience.
 There are two Whatfix extensions: